Playdate

 You got to have some contrived conflict between the romantic interest and another woman.
 But that never happens.
 HERE COMES THE BOOM is too good for such clichés, and coherent plot lines.

 Henry Winkler is good, he’s always at least tolerable, even in bad films.
-Just once, it would be nice to see him as ‘The Fonz’ again, like an adult, Principle ‘Fonz’ that sleeps with all the female faculty members.
+Just once, it would be nice to see him as “The Fonz” again, like an adult, Principal “Fonz” that sleeps with all the female faculty members.
 I’m including the unattractive ones as well.
 Because, well, he’s just that kind of guy.

 Who’s the Voss?

 I almost forgot.
 His real last name isn’t Boom.
 It’s Voss, but does it really matter?
-While it’s definitely plausible, I almost forgot.
-His real last name isn’t Boom.
-It’s Voss, but does it really matter?
-While it’s definitely plausible, that’s really more the domain of Tyler Perry.
+I was half-expecting a character name so lazy and on-the-nose it might as well explain the whole plot.
+That kind of lazy writing is definitely plausible, but it’s really more the domain of Tyler Perry.

 I’d say they intentionally tried to make a bad movie, but that would have required some forethought.